Every non-trivial knot group is fully residually perfect: Dehn filling trivialization

 \item $g \in \pi_1(X)$ is {\em inner-peripheral} if it is conjugate to an element of $\pi_1(T_i) \subset \pi_1(X)$ for some $i=1,\ldots, n$.

 \item $g \in \pi_1(X)$ is {\em non-peripheral} if it is neither outer-peripheral nor inner-peripheral. \end{itemize}

-We remark that the definition of the subgroup $\pi_1(T_i) \subset \pi_1(X)$ depends on a choice of a path $u_i$, but as we have seen, different path yields a conjugate subgroup so these notions do not depend on a choices of paths and well-defined.
+We remark that the definition of the subgroup $\pi_1(T_i) \subset \pi_1(X)$ depends on a choice of a path $u_i$, but as we have seen, different paths yield conjugate subgroups, so these notions do not depend on the choice of path and are well defined.

 If $X = E(K)$, then there is no inner-peripheral element, and an outer-peripheral element is simply called a peripheral element.